unicef/publicgoods-toolkit/community.md

 * [Mass Market](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.14)

-  An open source project aimed at very broad user adoption (for example, Mozilla Firefox).
+  An open-source project aimed at very broad user adoption (for example, Mozilla Firefox).
 Mass Market projects often have commercial sponsorship of some kind, and if they are successful they tend to have fairly elaborate mechanisms to help steer potential